gierens/rft/specification/draft-rft.md

 (FN) counting the number of frames send in the payload, and a cyclic-redundancy-check (CRC) checksum to validate the packet integrity.

-After the header follows the payload which holds one or more RFT frames.
+After the header follows the payload which holds one or more RFT frames inspired by {{RFC9000}}.
 These serve both for data transfer as well as any additional logic besides version matching, connection identification, and packet integrity validation.
 The most important types are AckFrames for acknowledging frames based on their frame ID (FID), CommandFrames to issue commands on the server, and DataFrames to transport data for the commands to read or write a file.

 The next section provides detailed information about connection-related topics, e.g. establishment, reliability, congestion control and more.